ewolff/microservice-consul/HOW-TO-RUN.md

 ## Run the Elastic example

 There is also a configuration of the example that includes an Elastic stack to do log analysis.
-To build the containers use `docker-compose -f docker-compose-elastic.yml build`.
-This should result in 7
+To build the images, use `docker-compose -f docker-compose-elastic.yml build`.
+This should result in seven
-containers:
+images:

 ```
 [~/microservice-consul/docker]docker-compose -f docker-compose-elastic.yml build